pkpk2/promql_builder/README.md

 - `remove_range() -> PromQLBuilder`: Remove the range window
 - `remove_offset() -> PromQLBuilder`: Remove the offset
 - `build() -> str`: Build the final PromQL query string

+## Examples

+For more examples, see the `examples.py` file in the repository.
+It includes:

+- Basic metric selection and rate queries
+- Complex aggregations with multiple labels
+- Histogram quantiles and percentiles
+- Multi-stage operations and arithmetic
+- Time shifts and range windows
+- Complex query modifications

 ## License